oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 - Helm configuration value settings for fine tuning operator behavior.
 - Commands for deploying (installing) or undeploying the operator.

-You can set up access to the operator Helm chart using either a _file based approach_ or a _GitHub chart repository approach_:
+You can set up access to the operator Helm chart using either a _file-based approach_ or a _GitHub chart repository approach_:

-##### _File based approach_
+##### _File-based approach_

-- This approach uses the local file based version of the operator Helm chart that is located in the operator source `kubernetes/charts/weblogic-operator` directory.
+- This approach uses the local file-based version of the operator Helm chart that is located in the operator source `kubernetes/charts/weblogic-operator` directory.
 - To set up this option, get the operator source.
   See [Download operator source, if needed](#download-operator-source-if-needed).
 - To use this option:
   - `cd /tmp/weblogic-kubernetes-operator`
     (or `cd` to wherever you have downloaded the operator source).
-  - Use `kubernetes/charts/weblogic-operator` in your helm
+  - Use `kubernetes/charts/weblogic-operator` in your Helm
     commands to specify the chart location.

 ##### _GitHub chart repository approach_